AliRezaJoodi/Electronics_Modules/Detector_AC Voltage Detector/Simulate_Proteus software/README.md

-It's a file for simulation and will open with Proteus software.
+It has included simulator file and will open with Proteus software.
 I use it for check and upgrade schematic.

+History of last opened files:
+- V1.0.pdsprj:	Proteus 8 Professional v8.13 SP0
+- V2.0.pdsprj:	Proteus 8 Professional v8.13 SP0
+- V3.0.pdsprj:	Proteus 8 Professional v8.13 SP0